juliachristensen/PS239T_Fall2019/03_r-basics/01_intro-to-r.md

 >
 > The R users are generally not as confident in their programming skills.
 They really like R, but can’t argue with the engineering team, because they don’t have the language to make that argument.
 People using R tend to have these backgrounds in biology or marketing and they don’t have the vocabulary.
 R is a weird language but it is weird for good reasons, and it’s a really good fit for data science.
 It’s not a general purpose programming language, but there are good reasons for a lot of the things it does.
 >
-> - Hadley Wickam in an [August 2019 interview](https://qz.com/1661487/hadley-wickham-on-the-future-of-r-python-and-the-tidyverse/)
+> -Hadley Wickam in an [August 2019 interview](https://qz.com/1661487/hadley-wickham-on-the-future-of-r-python-and-the-tidyverse/)

 ### Using R and Python together